 Upon the avoidance of a contract under section 69D, the vendor is liable to repay to the purchaser all moneys paid by the purchaser under the contract and such moneys shall be recoverable, by action as for a debt, by the purchaser accordingly.

-[Section 69E inserted by No. 58 of 1995 s.
+[Section 69E inserted: No. 58 of 1995 s.
 63.]

 70. Holding of deposit and other contract moneys when a lot is pre-sold